harrywang/streamlit-basics/README.md

 This repo demonstrates how to showcase your data science/machine learning project as a web application using [Streamlit](https://www.streamlit.io/) and how to host your app on Heroku for free.

-Tested with Python 3.8
+Tested with Python 3.9

 ## Files

 - `requirements.txt` and `requirements-dev.txt`: package requirements files
-- `titanic_train.csv` and `tree-clf.pickle`: data file and pre-trained decision tree model
+- `titanic.csv` and `clf-best.pickle`: data file and pre-trained decision tree model
-- `app.ipynb`: notebook for the analysis
+- `app.ipynb`: notebook for generating the decision tree model
 - `app.py`: streamlit app file
 - `Dockerfile` for docker deployment
 - `Procfile` and `setup.sh`: heroku deployment files - they must be in the root folder

 ## Streamlit Data and Model

 The data used in this repo is the [Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic).
-The simple decision tree model is pre-trained using scikit-learn and is provided in `tree-clf.pickle` file.
-The related analysis code is in the `app.ipynb` notebook.
+The simple decision tree model is pre-trained using scikit-learn and is provided in `clf-best.pickle` file (the related code is in the `app.ipynb` notebook).
 The code to load and visualize the data, make predictions, and present results using Streamlit is in `app.py`

 ## Run Demo Locally